Almond Cookies Recipe

 Buttery, crunchy, chewy, all at the same time, these Almond Cookies are the perfect bake for Christmas.
-These melt in your mouth cookies come together in under 30 minutes using basic pantry staples.
+These melt-in-your-mouth cookies come together in under 30 minutes using basic pantry staples.
 Here is how to make it.

 Almond Butter Cookies

-These Crispy Almond Cookies will remind you of sugar cookies, not the cut-out kind but the good old-fashioned sugar cookies, which are crunchy and full of flavor.
+These Crispy Almond Cookies will remind you of sugar cookies, not the cut-out kind, but the good old-fashioned sugar cookies, which are crunchy and full of flavor.
 Loaded with addictive almond flavor, these are a breeze to make.

 You can top these with a sweet almond glaze or with almond slices.
 Topping the cookies with almond slices not only makes them look pretty but also adds to the almond flavor and the crunch.

 These Almond Cookies make for a great gift during festivals and special occasions.
-You can bake them in advance and gift to your friends and family.
+You can bake them in advance and gift them to your friends and family.
 What is a better gift than food, right?

 Ingredients